fls-bioinformatics-core/genomics/QC-pipeline/README.markdown

 ### Overview ###

 `qcreporter.py` generates HTML reports for QC.
-It can be run on the outputs from either `solid_qc.sh` or `illumina_qc.sh` scripts and will attempt the run type automatically.
+It can be run on the outputs from either `solid_qc.sh` or `illumina_qc.sh` scripts and will try to determine the platform and run type automatically.

-In some cases this automatic detection may fail, in which case the `--platform` and `--format` options can be used to explicit speciy the platform type and/or the type of input files that are expected.
+In some cases this automatic detection may fail, in which case the `--platform` and `--format` options can be used to explicit speciy the platform type and/or the type of input files that are expected; see the section on "Reporting recipes" below.

 ### Usage and options ###